-The book is broken down into 40 lessons, which are divided into four cheekily named parts: adopting a miserable lifestyle, how to think like an unhappy person, hell is other people, and living a life without meaning.
+The book consists of 40 lessons.
+These are divided into four cheekily named parts: adopting a miserable lifestyle, how to think like an unhappy person, hell is other people, and living a life without meaning.
 Some are a little more serious in tone, but most are quite humorous.
 The chapters are short, making it very easy to read even if depression is making concentration difficult.

-To start off, Paterson shares the $10 million question he posed to clients in his depression groups: if you could earn $10 million for half an hour’s work that involved making you feel even worse, how would you do it?
-While it may sound at first like a silly question, it actually sheds a great deal of light on the problematic patterns of thinking and behaviour that we’re often engaging in throughout our day to day lives.
-Paterson acknowledges that there may be negative external events that we can’t change, which he labels as column A. This book is intended to focus solely on column B, those things that are within our control.
+To start off, Paterson shares the $10 million question he posed to clients in his depression groups.
+If you could earn $10 million for half an hour’s work that involved making you feel even worse, how would you do it?
+While it may sound silly, it actually sheds a great deal of light on the problematic patterns of thinking and behaviour that we often engage in throughout our daily lives.
+Paterson acknowledges that there may be negative external events that we can’t change, which he labels as column A. This book focuses solely on column B, those things that are within our control.

 Part two covers thought patterns, including filtering (magnifying the negative and discounting the positive), perfectionism, and self-blame.
-The book suggests writing a personal story of misery by connecting as many negative memories as you can come up with to create a themed, self-reinforcing narrative.
+The author suggests writing a personal story of misery, connecting as many negative memories as you can think of to create a themed, self-reinforcing narrative.

-Paterson also explains that self-esteem only involve active processes when it’s low and we put ourselves down.
-This is where the large self-help industry comes in with books and workshops claiming to fix the problem, but the author points out that people with high self-esteem actually aren’t thinking about self-esteem; they’re just focused on doing the task at hand.
+Paterson also explains that self-esteem only involves active processes when it’s low and we put ourselves down.
+This is where the large self-help industry comes in with books and workshops claiming to fix the problem.
+As the author points out, though, people with high self-esteem actually aren’t thinking about self-esteem; they’re just focusing on the task at hand.

-The book also considers the effect of reacting to what people say versus what we think they actually intended to say.
-By having a strong negative reaction to something that was not actually in the message conveyed, the author cautions that you should be prepared as “the lovely forest of your friendship will have been set aflame, and you can warm your hands as it burns to ashes.”
+The book also looks at reacting to what people actually say versus what you think they intended to say.
+If you have a strong negative reaction to something that wasn’t actually in the message, the author cautions that you should be prepared as “the lovely forest of your friendship will have been set aflame, and you can warm your hands as it burns to ashes.”

 The final section of the book is about living a life without meaning.
-One chapter is about choosing fashion over style by suppressing your own individuality in favour of what’s socially expected or popular.
-Another chapter focuses on one’s comfort zone, and Paterson points out that entering the zone of discomfort causes it to shrink, whereas the comfort zone only expands by leaving it.
+One chapter focuses on choosing fashion over style by suppressing your own individuality in favour of what’s socially expected or popular.
+Another chapter focuses on the comfort zone, and Paterson points out that entering the zone of discomfort causes it to shrink, whereas the comfort zone only expands by leaving it.
 For anyone who gets frustrated by the idea that happiness is a choice, Paterson writes that “the relentless pursuit of happiness is actually a fairly good way of producing its opposite.”

-The book explains that much of our emotional pain comes from prioritizing short-term comfort over long-term outcome, which skews our perspective on the choices available to us.
+The book explains that much of our emotional pain comes from prioritizing short-term comfort over long-term outcomes.
+This skews our perspective on the choices available to us.
 “We pluck roses all along the road into misery, never realizing where we’re headed.”

-Paterson effectively draws the reader in with a light-hearted, engaging, easy to read style, and this serves to reinforce the meaning of the material being presented.
+Paterson effectively draws the reader in with a light-hearted, engaging, easy-to-read style.
 There is no sense of the author talking “at” the reader.
-The book is based in cognitive behavioural therapy principles, but isn’t written as a book about CBT.
-Even for people who are knowledgeable about the “right” things to do to manage depression, the humorous spin makes it easy to see where we may be hijacking those very things.
-This book will make a good read for people living with depression and those who love them, as well as for mental health professionals interested in adding a new tactic to to their work with clients with depression.
+The book is based on cognitive behavioural therapy principles, but it’s not a book about CBT.
+Even for people who know the “right” things to do to manage depression, the humorous spin makes it easy to see where we may be hijacking those very things.
+This book will make a good read for people living with depression and those who love them, as well as for mental health professionals interested in adding a new tactic to do their work with clients with depression.